BNUCNL/FreeROI/doc/index.rst

 * `Zetian Yang <mailto:zetian.yang@gmail.com>`_
 * Guangfu Zhou
 * Zhaoguo Liu

-We also thanks the following for their contributing to this software:

 * Xiaobin Dang

+We also thank the following for their contributing to this software:

 * moloney